 Keep in mind that your 'surprise' doesn’t need to have monetary value.
 You can write notes or personal thank you letters, offer free samples, or look for any other creative opportunities to put smiles your customers' dials.

-When you run your own business it can be easy to assume that once you’ve acquired a bunch of customers, all you’ve got to do is sit back and watch the money stack up like pancakes.
+When you run your own business it can be easy to assume that once you’ve acquired a bunch of customers, all you’ve got to do is sit back and watch the money stack up.

 But it doesn't work that way.
-You've got to build a customer retention program to create a loyal customer base and build brand loyalty.
-It won't just look fabulous in company reports, it'll save you a bunch of cash on acquisition costs and ultimately raise your business’s bottom line.
+You've got to build a customer retention program to create a customer base and build brand loyalty.
+It won't just look good in company reports, it'll save you a bunch of cash on acquisition costs and ultimately raise your business’s bottom line.

 Remember, no matter what strategy you choose to adopt (or if you use all of them), building brand loyalty takes time.
 Stick to your guns.
 Once you’ve built an engaged and active community, the rewards will justify the effort.

 With Paperform you can generate surveys to understand customer needs, build a branded landing page for your new rewards program, and even automatically send contact details to your favourite CRM

 Get started today with our 14-day free trial — no credit card required.